verhas/javageci/MODULES.md

 `compile` (this is the default dependency in Maven).

 Note that the use of this module is not a must.
-The framework is flexible and automatically will use any annotation that is named `@Geci` or just any annotation that itself is annotated with `@Geci` or with an annotation that was annotated similarly (any level).
+The framework is flexible and automatically will recognize any annotation that is named `@Geci` or just any annotation that itself is annotated with `@Geci` (not a specific one, just an annotation named `@Geci`) or with an annotation that was annotated similarly (any level recursively).

 Developers may decide to drop the dependency and use their own annotations named `@Geci` or any other name.
 (At least one annotation